 Brewed from the purest water in the world, Icelandic beer is a good choice in today’s varied beer culture.
 Visitors to the guestroom at the oldest brewery in Iceland have the opportunity to experience a new and innovative way to get to know the Icelanders and their history.

-Brennivín, the Icelandic signature alcoholic beverage (around 40% abv), translates literally into English as “burning spiritus” but is also known as “Black Death”.
+Brennivín, the Icelandic signature alcoholic beverage (around 40% abv), translates literally as “burning spiritus” but is also known as “Black Death”.
 When eating Icelandic ”hákarl”, putrified shark meat, Brennivín is often used to mask the meat’s taste.